awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 GraphStorm CLIs for model inference on :ref:`single machine <single-machine-training-inference>`, :ref:`distributed clusters <distributed-cluster>`, and :ref:`Amazon SageMaker <distributed-sagemaker>` are designed to handle large datasets, which could take minutes to hours for predicting a large number of target nodes/edges or generating embeddings for all nodes.
-This is typically referred to as offline inference, where the model processes a large batch of data at once, to be used downstream at a later point.
+This is typically referred as offline inference, where the model processes a large batch of data at once and the results will be used downstream at a later point.

 However, in certain use cases such as recommendation systems, social network analysis, and fraud detection, there is a need for real-time predictions.
 For instance, you may only want to predict a few targets and expect to get results immediately to perform an action in response to a user request.
 In these scenarios, you will need to deploy a server to host the trained model and respond to inference requests in real time.
 This is known as online inference, where the model is constantly available to make predictions on new data as it comes in, ensuring immediate responses for time-sensitive applications.

 Since version 0.5, GraphStorm offers the capability to deploy a trained model as a SageMaker real-time inference endpoint.
 The following sections provide details of how to deploy an endpoint, and how to invoke it.